leplusorg/docker-latex/README.md

 By default these images are based on the Debian Linux distribution and follow the same release cycle as the parent [debian docker images](https://hub.docker.com/_/debian).
-These image versions are tagged with sufffix `-debian` (except for the `latest` tag).
+These image versions are tagged with sufffix `...-debian` including `latest-debian` (same as `latest`).
 But there is also an Alpine Linux variant of these images for people who prefer smaller images.
-These image versions are tagged with sufffix `-alpine` and follow the same release cycle as the parent [alpine docker images](https://hub.docker.com/_/alpine).
+These image versions are tagged with sufffix `...-alpine` including `latest-alpine`.
+They follow the same release cycle as the parent [alpine docker images](https://hub.docker.com/_/alpine).
 Note that although the risk might be low, Alpine Linux is using an alternative implementation of the C standard library called Musl which is smaller